Rochelle spends as much time in the kitchen as she does at a keyboard. It's no surprise that cooking and food are favorite article subjects.

 It makes sense to keep home medical supplies on the back of a cabinet door.
 You won't have to go searching through the soap, toothpaste, shampoo, and makeup when you are really wanting to kill the sting of an insect bite or cover a minor cut with antiseptic and a band-aid.

 Your first-aid book can also be tucked in with your supplies, just to make sure you know where to find it when it is needed.

-The supplies you need for this easy storage solution are inexpensive, probably costing less than four US dollars.
+The supplies you need for this easy storage solution are inexpensive, probably costing less than $4.

-- A roll of picture hanging wire.
-The wire is often a strand that has ten or twelve fine metal "threads" twisted into a strong, thin, flexible rope which is easy to bend and twist together at the connection ends.
+- Roll of picture hanging wire.
+The wire is often a strand that has ten or twelve fine metal "threads" twisted into a strong, thin, flexible rope that is easy to bend and twist together at the connection ends.
 You can get both of these items together in a picture hanging kit, but it might have only two or four eye screws.
-If you are thinking thinking of stringing six or seven lines, it might be more economical to buy the items separately
+If you are thinking of stringing six or seven lines, it might be more economical to buy the items separately

-- A pair of needle nose pliers with a built in wire clipper is helpful for screwing in the eye screws and cutting the wire.
+- Pair of needle-nose pliers with a built-in wire clipper is helpful for screwing in the eye screws and cutting the wire.

-- A knife with a sharp point-- or an awl or ice pick.
+- Knife with a sharp point or an awl or ice pick.
 This is a good tool to start a small hole in the wood for the location and the entry port for the eye screw.